smonette/movie-library/README.md

 ### Viewing the project
 To view this project, start by opening a new tab in command line, and entering `nodemon`.
 If the server goes up correctly, there will be a message that reads: `"Success!
 View this page on localhost:4000"` Now all navigate to that url to view your own local build of this project!

+### Troubleshooting
+- Is Postgres running on your machine?
+- Have you run the migration?
+- Look in `node_modules`.
+Do you see all the dependent packages installed?

 ## Helpful Links